dlacaille/AdventOfCode2025/README.md

 > Concepts that will blow your mind — relearn programming while having an absolute blast.

 # File structure

-Each solution is contained within a folder for the date, such as `1/`, `2/`, etc. The file to execute for each solution is called `solution.hs`.
+Each solution is contained within a folder for the date, such as `day1/`, `day2/`, etc. The file to execute for each solution is called `Main.hs`.

 # How to run

 If this is your first time running Haskell, you can use this simple installer to get started: [GHCup](https://www.haskell.org/ghcup/).
 You may be asked to install tools for compiling C code on your platform.
 This is needed as haskell generates C code.

 Once it is installed, you can run the solution with

 ```
-$ runghc solution.hs
+$ cabal run day1
 Hello World!
 ```